 LinkedIn’s own platform data shows that InMail messages with 400 or fewer characters receive responses 22% higher than the global average, according to LinkedIn’s Talent Blog (2024 analysis of millions of InMails).
 Four hundred characters is roughly 60-75 words.
 That’s shorter than most recruiters think.

-Across email platforms, research on millions of cold outreach emails shows a similar pattern: messages under 150 words consistently outperform longer alternatives.
+Across email platforms, research on millions of cold recruiting emails shows a similar pattern: messages under 150 words consistently outperform longer alternatives.
 The difference between the best and worst word-count ranges is surprisingly small - about 1 percentage point - which tells you something important.
 Length matters less than what you say.
-But shorter messages force you to cut the filler, and that's where the real gain comes from.
+But shorter messages force you to cut the filler, and that’s where the real gain comes from.

 The Anatomy of a Recruiting Email That Gets Replies